Dsilva019/EDA-of-Major-Outages/README.md

 # Assessment of Missingness
 ## NMAR Analysis:
 &emsp;&emsp;&emsp;In the Outages data frame, the 'CAUTEGORY.CAUSE.DETAIL' column is supposed to give a specific reason for the 'CATEGORY.CAUSE' of the outage.
 This column could be NMAR because the reason why a value would be missing can be due to negligence of the person logging the data because they may have felt the specific reason may not be significant enough or if an investigation was not done.
-This column would be MAR if another column provided information whether an investigation was done to figure out the specific cause of the outage.
+This column would be MAR if another column provided information on whether an investigation was done to figure out the specific cause of the outage.

 ## Missingness Dependency:
-&emsp;&emsp;&emsp;I wanted to find out a column in which the missingness of 'CUSTOMERS.AFFECTED' was dependent on and a column in which its missingness was not dependent on.
-For this investigation I chose the 'YEAR' and 'PC.REALGSP.CHANGE' columns to test the missingness dependency of these columns.
+&emsp;&emsp;&emsp;I wanted to find out a column in which the missingness of 'CUSTOMERS.AFFECTED' was dependent and a column in which its missingness was not dependent.
+For this investigation, I chose the 'YEAR' and 'PC.REALGSP.CHANGE' columns to test the missingness dependency of these columns.

 ### Missingness dependency on the 'YEAR' column
 &emsp;&emsp;&emsp;For my test of the missingness dependency on the 'YEAR' column, I first created a distribution plot as seen below.
 This plot shows the distribution of 'YEAR' by missingness of 'CUSTOMERS.AFFECTED'.
 To investigate whether the differences in the distributions were significant, I decided to perform a permutation test.